Flag of Maine: Current flag

 The Maine legislature approved the current flag of Maine on February 24, 1909.

-The 1909 flag was as seen restoring the old flag that Maine's soldiers had fought under during the American Civil War.
-As one newspaper wrote, "The Union Blue of the traditional Maine flag honors the legacy of our forbearers and the sacrifices [made] to save the Union and Free the Slaves."
+To honor Union veterans, the flag was modeled after flags used by Maine's units in the American Civil War: As one newspaper wrote, "The Union Blue of the traditional Maine flag honors the legacy of our forbearers and the sacrifices [made] to save the Union and Free the Slaves."
+There were variants of the state flag carried by the national guard bearing 2 red scrolls above and below the coat of arms, containing the number of the regiment and name national guard.